JaesungBae/GenDA-Challenge-25-ZSTTS-PSE/README.md

 ```

 #### Mixed speech data for PSE model evaluation
 To evaluate the PSE model performance, we provide mixed speech samples for each speaker.
 For each speaker, we used 9 utterances for testest.
-Then, they are mixed with 5 different noise types with randomly selected SNR.
-SNR range was {-2.5, 0, 2.5}.
+Then, they are mixed with 5 different noise types with randomly selected SNR from range of {-2.5, 0, 2.5}.
+Therefore, the total number of mixed speech samples is 900 (45 x 20 spkrs).
 Mixed speech samples can be found in ```data/{speaker}/mixed_wavs``` directory.

 ### Submission